 Feeling guilty could serve as a reminder to our selves how vital job we have raising this beautiful human, but guilt should not be the primary emotion you are parenting from.
 How can we eliminate mum guilt, though?

-Being a mum is a busy and demanding job, and mums are perfect to beat themselves upon how they are performing in their role.
+Being a mum is a busy and demanding job, and mums are perfect for beating themselves upon how they perform in their role.
 If you are questioning yourself often of you do a good enough job, you most probably do.
-Otherwise, you would not be worrying about it, right?
+Otherwise, you would not be worrying about it.
 Do you know the definition of mum guilt?
 Let’s have a look where mum guilt is all about.